 There’s a reason that lavender essential oil is considered by many in the community to be one of the most versatile and useful oils available anywhere.

-It promotes feelings of calm, improves skin and hair, makes digestion easier, and improves circulation, and that’s just the tip of the iceberg, so to speak.
+It lifts mood, cleanses skin and hair, makes digestion easier, and supports circulation.
+That’s just the tip of the iceberg, so to speak.

 If you’ve been around for any length of time, you know the old joke… it’s an essential essential oil.

-But did you know it can protect your brain?
+But did you know it can support your brain’s natural defenses?

-Benefits like that, and much, much more, which we’ll be exploring in great detail in this post.
+We’ll be exploring benefits like those and many, many more in great detail throughout this post.
 First, let’s examine what lavender essential oil actually is, where it comes from, and how it finds its way to our essential oil case.

 What Exactly IS Lavender Oil?